martinsolent/proto_training/README.md

 ### XD Guru

 *XDGuru is the best place to find free and premium UI resources for Adobe XD: UI kits, website templates, icon sets, wireframing kits, device mockups, .. and a wide range of XD freebies in general.
 We publish tutorials, guides and design related articles which will hopefully help you become a better UI/UX designer.
-We want to help the XD community grow by giving visibility to designers using this amazing (although not yet perfect) tool, which are willing to share their design work.""
+We want to help the XD community grow by giving visibility to designers using this amazing (although not yet perfect) tool, which are willing to share their design work."*

 [xdguru.com](https://www.xdguru.com/)